-Opportunities for persons with disabilities to participate in sport and physical activity are not always well known to the general public.
-The purpose of the Awareness stage is to inform the general public and prospective athletes with disabilities of the range of opportunities available.
+Opportunities for persons with diverse abilities to participate in sport and physical activity are not always well known to the general public.
+The purpose of the Awareness stage is to inform the general public and prospective athletes with diverse abilities of the range of opportunities available.
 To this end, sport and recreation organizations need to develop awareness plans to make their offerings and resources known.

-In the case of individuals who acquire a disability, the period following acquisition of a disability is generally one of great change and transition.
-Some of their previous physical activities may no longer be open to them in the same form, and they may not be aware of the many sporting and physical activities that are available to persons with disabilities.
-Awareness plans and effective communication can help to ease this transition; these plans can also foster awareness among parents and people who work with persons with disabilities, such as health care professionals and teachers.
+In the case of individuals who acquire diverse abilities, the period following acquisition of diverse abilities is generally one of great change and transition.
+Some of their previous physical activities may no longer be open to them in the same form, and they may not be aware of the many sporting and physical activities that are available to persons with diverse abilities.
+Awareness plans and effective communication can help to ease this transition; these plans can also foster awareness among parents and people who work with persons with diverse abilities, such as health care professionals and teachers.